(This is a guest post by Lukas Fittl — a fellow Lean practitioner and Spark59er.)

-You end up in a long discussion about the future of the company, only to resume work on the old release.
-You feel exhausted, not motivated and are happy when you finally leave the office.
+You end up in a long discussion about the company's future, only to resume work on the old release.
+You feel exhausted, not motivated, and are happy when you finally leave the office.

-That story is a symptom of a larger problem — we question what we are doing, whilst we are doing it.
-In my own experience this has lead to a lot of time wasted, motivation issues and the company running out of money because we kept the same strategy over years (even though we knew better).
+That story is a symptom of a larger problem — we question what we are doing while we are doing it.
+In my own experience, this has led to a lot of time wasted, motivation issues, and the company running out of money because we kept the same strategy over the years (even though we knew better).

 Our inability to decide on executing one specific strategy resulted in procrastination, doing irrelevant work, or just having endless brainstorming meetings without ever taking action.
-I’ve come to believe, that in order to achieve flow in startup and get the business going, you need to keep the time your team spends on alternative directions to a minimum.
+I’ve come to believe that to achieve flow in a startup and get the business going, you need to keep the time your team spends on alternative directions to a minimum.

-Ideation is fundamentally different from Execution — we should choose our goals and work processes accordingly.
+Ideation fundamentally differs from Execution — we should choose our goals and work processes accordingly.

 Ideation is about finding (any) interesting signals in chaos, close to customers and the market.
-During this time you’d run customer interviews, usability tests, investigate different business models and even look at what the competition is doing.
+During this time, you’d run customer interviews and usability tests, investigate different business models and even look at what the competition is doing.

-You have assumptions both during Ideation and Execution, but they are tested quite loosely and rapidly in Ideation (a couple of interviews can invalidate a strategy) versus being tested thorough in Execution, based on customer data or previous experience.
+You have assumptions both during Ideation and Execution.
+Still, they are tested quite loosely and rapidly in Ideation (a couple of interviews can invalidate a strategy) versus being tested thoroughly in Execution based on customer data or previous experience.